julionuneslucas/Condofirst/README.txt

 ## About

-Portfolio Website with fixed topbar and four diferent layouts:
+Condofirst Website with fixed topbar and four pages and diferent layouts (Featured Image Layout, Headline and Thumbnails Gallery Layout and Form Layouts):
-- Home (Full Screen Photo layout);
+- Inicio;
-- About Me (One-Column Layout);
+- Quem Somos;
-- My Projects (Boxes Layout);
+- Serviços;
-- Contact Me (Featured Image Layout).
+- Contactos.

 site is published at https://julionuneslucas.github.io/Condofirst/